imdad15/Private-Blockchain/README.md

 2. `BlockchainController.js` file.
 It contains the routes of the REST Api.
 Those are the methods that expose the urls you will need to call when make a request to the application.
 3. `src` folder.
 In here we are going to have the main two classes we needed to create our Blockchain application, we are going to create a `block.js` file and a `blockchain.js` file that will contain the `Block` and `BlockChain` classes.

-### Starting with the boilerplate code:

-First thing first, we are going to download or clone our boilerplate code.

-Then we need to install all the libraries and module dependencies, to do that: open a terminal and run the command `npm install`

-**( Remember to be able to work on this project you will need to have installed in your computer Node.js and npm )**

-At this point we are ready to run our project for first time, use the command: `node app.js`

-You can check in your terminal the the Express application is listening in the PORT 8000

 ## What do I need to implement to satisfy my employer requirements?